Miniversal deformations of pairs of skew-symmetric matrices under congruence: Proof of the main theorem

-Since our matrix is skew-symmetric we need to reduce just the upper triangular part of it and the lower triangular part will be reduced automatically.
-An upper half of each skew diagonal of $\Delta B_{11}$ has unique variables, thus we reduce upper half of each skew diagonal of $B_{11}$ independently.
-For the first $n-1$ skew diagonals we have the system of equations with the matrix (the first skew diagonal is zero):
+We reduce $B_{11}$ anti-diagonal-wise and since $B_{11}$ is skew-symmetric, we just need to reduce the upper triangular part of $B_{11}$ and the lower triangular part will be reduced automatically.
+Let $b =(b_1, \ldots, b_{t-1})$ denote the elements of the upper half of the $k$-th anti-diagonal (counting from the top left corner) of $B_{11}$.
+Each of the first $(n-1)$ upper halfs of the anti-diagonals of $\Delta B_{11}$ is of the form

+where $k=2, 3, \dots , n-1,$ (the first anti-diagonal is zero).
+Choosing the parameters $s_{ij}$ we want to make $s$ equal to $b$, i.e. we want to solve the system of linear equations

-In this paper non-specified entries of matrices of systems of equations are zeros and we denote corresponding elements of the matrix that we reduce by $x_1 \ldots x_k$.
-By the Kronecker-Capelli theorem this system has a solution.
-Therefore we can reduce each of the first $n-1$ skew-diagonals of $A$ to zero.
+where $k$ is even (and the analogous system for $k$ being odd).
+The system \eqref{4sdf} has a solution.
+Therefore, we can reduce each of the first $(n-1)$ anti-diagonals of $B_{11}$ to zero, by adding the corresponding anti-diagonals of $\Delta B_{11}$.